ARTICLE I – NAME

 C. Automatic suspension/termination of membership:

-- When the Society has notice that a member’s license or certification to practice has been revoked; or upon notice that a member has been convicted of a felony, membership will automatically terminate.
+- When the Society has received notice that a member’s license or certification to practice has been revoked; or upon notice that a member has been convicted of a felony, membership will automatically terminate.

-- When the Society has notice that a member’s license or certification has been suspended, membership in the Society will automatically be suspended for the same period.
+- When the Society has received notice that a member’s license or certification has been suspended, membership in the Society will automatically be suspended for the same period.

 - No appeal exists for suspension/termination under this section.